AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/template.md

 ## Overview

 *Provide a short overview of your company, including the value it provides to customers.
-Include a link to your product documentation homepage, for further reading.*
+Include a link to your product documentation homepage for further reading.*

 >[!IMPORTANT]
 >